Artur Sepp Blog on Quantitative Investment Strategies

 I have been working through years on a quantitative framework to analyse the above raised questions and recently I wrote two articles on the topic:

-1. The regime-conditional regression model is introduced in The Hedge Fund Journal (online paper or PDF on SSRN).
+1. The regime-conditional regression model is introduced in The Hedge Fund Journal (online paper).

 2. A short review of the methodology and results is presented for QuantMinds